yokolet/new-note/_posts/2023-03-12-getting-started-graphql-using-ruby-on-rails.md

 #### Queries on GraphiQL

-Let's test newly defined queries.
+We are ready to test newly defined queries.
 On GraphiQL desktop app, Command + w will delete the tab and initialize UI.
 Input http://localhost:3000/graphql in the Endpoint text field and hit the return key.
 The updated schema is pulled, which is displayed in the Docs pane.